 page of Scripture when the antichrist comes to power, but he will fail again.

-This person, this creature, this thing that once ruled the entire universe now
+This person, this creature, this thing that once ruled the universe now

-cannot resist the weakness of flesh and blood when it obeys the living God.
+cannot overcome the weakness of human flesh when we obey the living God.

-respects, and has caused interpretations of the Bible to make people’s head
+his little finger; he has distorted the doctrines of the Church, and he has caused interpretations of the Bible to make people’s head

-spin trying to understand what it all means, but God drew a line in the sand
+spin trying to understand what it all means, but God drew a definitive line in the sand

-that he should not come near His written word to utterly destroy it, and if
+that he should not cross it to destroy the Scriptures, and if

-anyone made an attempt to do so, He would stand off his throne and see to it
+anyone made an effort to do so, He would stand off his throne and see to it

 (61c) Paradox